Skip to content

 Most of my research involves studies of shallow-water organisms from the Late Ordovician Period, about 455-444 million years ago.
 Over the years, my colleagues and I have produced a number of papers, research posters, and other media associated with this work.

-1. *New* Our review of Ordovician Konservat-Lagerstätten in Manitoba has been published in Geoscience Canada (2012, volume 39, number 4, published in February, 2013).
+2. Our review of Ordovician Konservat-Lagerstätten in Manitoba was published in Geoscience Canada (2012, volume 39, number 4, published in February, 2013).
 This was a group effort (Young, Rudkin, Dobrzanski, Robson, Cuggy, Demski, and Thompson), providing a status report on many years of field collecting and study.

 Download the entire paper (about 1.3 mb):